Nastel/tnt4j-streams/README.md

 **NOTE:** `ExcelRowStream` uses DOM based MS Excel file reading, thus memory consumption for large file may be significant, but it allows random cells access and precise formula evaluation.
 In case memory consumption is critical factor, use `ExcelSXSSFRowStream` instead of
 `ExcelRowStream`.
 It uses Apache POI SXSSF API to read MS Excel as a stream consistently iterating over workbook sheets rows and cells.
-Thus it may have some drawback on cell formula evaluation.
+Thus, it may have some drawback on cell formula evaluation.
 For more information see [Apache POI spreadsheet documentation](https://poi.apache.org/spreadsheet/).

 ##### Sheets